jmrichardson/tuneta/README.md

   </a>
 </p>

-TuneTA optimizes technical indicators using [distance correlation](https://towardsdatascience.com/introducing-distance-correlation-a-superior-correlation-metric-d569dc8900c7) to a user defined target feature.
+[TuneTA](https://github.com/jmrichardson/tuneta) optimizes technical indicators using [distance correlation](https://towardsdatascience.com/introducing-distance-correlation-a-superior-correlation-metric-d569dc8900c7) to a user defined target feature such as next day return.
 Indicator parameter(s) are selected using clustering techniques to avoid "peak" or "lucky" values.
-The set of tuned indicators can further be reduced by choosing the most correlated with the target while minimizing correlation with each other.
+The set of tuned indicators can further be reduced by choosing the most correlated with the target while minimizing correlation with each other (based on user defined maximum correlation).
 TuneTA maintains its state to add all tuned indicators to multiple data sets (train, validation, test).

 ### Features